 A true tracker should only move when the economic indicator it follows moves.
 But watch out for naughty lenders describing mortgage rates as trackers and then including small print that lets them up rates for other reasons.

 Get your lender and broker to confirm there aren't any conditions like this and check the mortgage offer document carefully yourself before you sign on the dotted line.
 It's rare, but Bank of Ireland did this in 2013 (see the Bank of Ireland MSE News story.)

 2. Standard variable mortgages (SVRs)

-Each lender has an SVR that they can move when they like.
-In reality, this tends to roughly follow the Bank of England's base rate movements.
+Each lender has an SVR which they can move when they like.
+In reality, this tends roughly to follow the Bank of England's base rate movements.
 SVRs can be anything from two to five or more percentage points above the base rate, and they can vary massively between lenders.

 But they're often expensive, with average rates way above those of cheap fixes – currently a typical SVR is between 5% and 6%.
-Plus, they're risky as you don't know when the lender will move its rates - and it can move rates for commercial and economic reasons:
+Plus, they're risky as you don't know when the lender will move its rates – and it can move rates for commercial and economic reasons: